Kálmán Székány

 Kálmán Székány (1 February 1885 – 31 July 1967) was a Hungarian football manager.
-Though born in Hungary, he is known mostly for his managerial career in France.
+Born in Hungary, he was known mostly for his managerial career in France.
 In 1932, Székány became the first professional manager of Rennes.
 He later served as manager of Bordeaux and AS Brest helping the latter club reach the quarter-finals of the Coupe de France in 1936.